-For more than 47 years, the University has offered courses in the summer.
-Classes are now available in both daytime and evening, offering credits to be earned in the summer months.
-There will be two five-week day and evening programs each summer beginning in 1969.
-Also, there are noncredit courses offered during the summer season in the Department of Special Programs.
+For more than 48 years, the University has offered courses in the summer.
+Classes are now available in both the day and evening in all sessions.
+In 1969, the University will offer its first summer program as a "quarter" institution.
+There will be two 5 week sessions offering both day and evening classes.
+In addition, there will be a three week Post-Session beginning immediately after Labor Day.